 In Fig. \ref{fig:state_prep} (c), we focus on a fixed multiqubit string length of \(\mathrm{N_q} = 16\) and plot the mitigated and unmitigated success probabilities as a function of the number of shots.
 We observe that, while the unmitigated success probability shows only slight improvement with an increasing number of shots, the mitigated probability experiences a substantial enhancement.
 For instance, with $10^4$ shots, the mitigated success probability reaches approximately $93\%$.
 This demonstrates the significant effectiveness of the Bayesian error mitigation technique in improving the accuracy of quantum measurements, even as the number of shots increases.

-Furthermore, in the context of this string preparation algorithm, the unmitigated result, on average, tends to plateau near the product of the individual readout fidelities, which for the 16 qubits used in this experiment corresponds to approximately $\sim 1/3$.
-In contrast, the Bayesian measurement error mitigation algorithm continuously refines with each shot, offering further advantages in its application.
-Although the rate of improvement diminishes over time, this behaviour is expected as Bayesian inference benefits from a larger number of measurements, allowing for a more precise estimation of the multiqubit state populations.
+In the context of this string preparation circuit, the unmitigated result, on average, tends to plateau near the product of the individual readout fidelities, which for the 16 qubits used in this experiment corresponds to approximately $\sim 1/3$.
+In contrast, the Bayesian measurement error mitigation algorithm continuously refines the mitigated outcome with each shot, offering further advantages in its application.
+Although the rate of improvement diminishes over time, this behavior is expected as Bayesian inference benefits from a larger number of measurements, allowing for a more precise estimation of the multiqubit state populations.